awolverp/cachebox/README.md

 ## Why `cachebox`?
 **`cachebox`** library uses *Rust* language to has high-performance.

-**Low memory usage** - It uses very low memory usage; let's have a simple compare to dictionary:
+**Low memory usage** - It has very low memory usage; let's have a simple compare to dictionary:
 ```python
 >>> import sys, cachebox
 >>> sys.getsizeof(cachebox.Cache(0, {i:i for i in range(100000)}))